DevoInc/python-mlmodelmanager-client/docs/source/user_guide/authentication.rst

 authenticated request.

-An authenticated request must have a valid token in an HTML header with one of the supported authentication methods; :ref:`StandAloneToken scheme` or :ref:`Bearer scheme`.
+An authenticated request must have a valid token in an HTML header with one of the supported authentication methods;
+:ref:`user_guide/authentication:StandAloneToken scheme` or
+:ref:`user_guide/authentication:Bearer scheme`.
 The library provides implementations for both authentication methods.

 .. note::